ARTS In-School Programs

 What is a Teaching Artist?

-• Teaching Artists work closely with the school’s art and classroom teachers to incorporate the New Jersey Core Curriculum Content Standards, 21st Century Skills and the National Arts Standards into the learning process.
-Through hands-on artmaking, Teaching Artists can help schools achieve their objectives in Arts Integration, STEAM, Social-Emotional Learning, Diversity, Equity, & Inclusion, and Character Value practices.
+Teaching Artists are professional artists who work closely with the school’s art and classroom teachers to incorporate the NJ Core Curriculum Content Standards, 21st Century Skills, and National Arts Standards into the learning process.
+Additionally, through hands-on artmaking, Teaching Artists can help schools achieve objectives in Arts Integration, STEAM, Social-Emotional Learning, Community Building, and Character Value practices.

-• Perkins ARTS Residency Programs are customized for K-12 learners and teachers in New Jersey based public, private, and charter schools throughout middle and southern New Jersey.
-School Administrators, Educators, Guidance Counselors, and Parent Groups are encouraged to inquire about program opportunities by filling out an online application.
-Perkins will formally contact the school representative to discuss potential projects, length of residency, program specifics, and funding resources.
+Perkins ARTS Residency Programs are customized for K-12 learners and teachers in New Jersey based public, private, and charter schools throughout central and southern New Jersey.
+School Administrators, Educators, Guidance Counselors, and Parent Groups are encouraged to inquire about program opportunities by filling out an online application (forms.gle/KAFx87jUC1htusFY8).
+Perkins will contact the school representative to discuss potential projects, length of residency, program specifics, and funding resources.

-What are some other schools Perkins has worked with in the past?
+What Schools has Perkins worked with in the past?

 What does the planning process look like?

-• Once Perkins has obtained information from the school about the objective and theme, Teaching Artists will be contacted and a planning meeting between the school admins, coordinating classroom teacher, artist, and Perkins program manager will be scheduled.
-As a group, we will determine the schedule, visit the room or space to be used, discuss material/ supply needs, classroom support, and any other details pertaining to the installation, performance, and/or culminating event.
+Once Perkins has obtained information from the school about the objective and theme, A planning meeting for school administrators, the coordinating classroom teacher, the Teaching Artist, and Perkins program manager will be scheduled to discuss project logistics and goals.
+As a group, we will determine the schedule, visit the room or space to be used, discuss material/supply needs, classroom support, and any other details that pertain to installation, performance, and/or a culminating event.

-Perkins Center’s ARTS Residency Program is made possible through support by New Jersey State Council on the Arts, Geraldine R. Dodge Foundation, and The Holman Foundation.
+Perkins Center’s ARTS Residency Program is made possible through support by New Jersey State Council on the Arts, Holman, and The Connelly Foundation,